 d3 - very power visualization library enabling dynamic visualizations. docs. - Source: dev.to / about 1 year ago

 Yep, Evidence is doing good work.
 We were most directly inspired by VitePress; we spent months rewriting both D3’s docs (https://d3js.org) and Observable Plot’s docs (https://observablehq.com/plot) in VitePress, and absolutely loved the experience.
 But we wanted a tool focused on data apps, dashboards, reports — observability and business intelligence use cases rather than documentation.
-Compared to Evidence, I’d... - Source: Hacker News / about 1 year ago
+Compared to Evidence, I’d... - Source: Hacker News / over 1 year ago

 They are images so it could be any number of things, datawrapper, charts.js, d3.js to name a few options.
 Source: over 1 year ago